 The capital of The Netherlands is already for years one of the most popular gay destinations of Europe.
 Besides the high number of gay people living in Amsterdam, there are also many gay venues and excellent museums such as the Van Gogh museum, Het Stedelijk Museum and the Rijksmuseum.
 Most of the gay venues are around the street Reguliersdwarsstraat, although this is changing.
 Also around the river Amstel, the Zeedijk and the Kerkstraat there are several gay bars, shops and clubs.

 From € 104 per night

-Dikker and Thijs Fenice Hotel is housed in a beautiful historical building at the Prinsengracht in Amsterdam.
+Dikker & Thijs Hotel is housed in a beautiful historical building at the Prinsengracht in Amsterdam.
 Within 5 minutes you find yourself at the Kerkstraat, and the Reguliersdwarsstraat is not much further.
-The hotel has non-smoking rooms with
+The hotel has non-smoking rooms with free WiF

 There are many important holidays in Amsterdam.
 The Queen’s Day is one of the favorites of many.
 It is the time to celebrate the birthday of Queen Juliana, where everyone is required to wear orange dresses.
 Various events take place throughout Amsterdam and even outside the city.

 The Grachtenfestival, known as the festival of the channels, is another much-anticipated event for the locals and even other tourists.

 If you are a die-hard fan of classical music, this festival is for you.
 It is usually held from August 12 to August 21.
 For nine days, concerts are held in different parts of the city, including shops, parks, churches, and libraries.